-If you're a public works, permitting or planning official working on a city planning and development project that involves work around natural gas pipelines, the following safety information will help make sure your project goes smoothly.
+If you are a public works, permitting, or planning official working on a city planning and development project that involves work around natural gas pipelines, the following safety information will help make sure your project goes smoothly.

 High Consequence Area (HCA) Designation